 The selection criteria listed below is valid as of 4/21/15.

 To be eligible for nomination to the CPM Program, nominees must meet the middle management requirement.
 They must also successfully complete the following 100 hours of pre and co-requisite programs:

-Interaction Management Training that includes 20+ hours of skills-based courses covering topics such as: Communicating Performance Expectations; Improving Employee Performance; Improving Work Habits; Utilizing Effective Follow-Up Action; Maintaining Improved Performance.
-Interaction Management training may be completed in on-line and/or classroom format.
-This may be available through your agency or at additional cost through the CPM Program.
-The Leading at All Levels High Performance Coaching course for Managers course, available from the Office of State Human Resources via the LMS, will be accepted in fulfillment of the Interaction Management Training requirement for CPM purposes.
+Interaction Management may be available through your agency or at additional cost through the CPM Program.
+The Leading at All Levels High Performance Coaching course for Managers, available from the Office of State Human Resources via the NC Learning Center, will be accepted, completed, or scheduled to be completed within six months of entering the CPM Program, in fulfillment of the Interaction Management Training requirement for CPM purposes.
 If an applicant does not have access to Interaction Management training or a CPM Program approved equivalent through their agency, they may contact the CPM Director (Kathi Parker at Kathleen.Parker@nc.gov or 919.733.8333) to identify the OSHR/TM options available for meeting this requirement.
-Completed or scheduled to be completed within 6 months of entering the CPM Program.
+Completed or scheduled to be completed within six months of entering the CPM Program.